JJChenCharly/OrthoSLC/README.md

 <font color="red">**Set bin level:**</font><br>
 According to the amount of genomes to analysze, user should provide binning level, which is to set how many bins should be used.
 Level $L$ should be interger of range $0 < L \le 9999$, and will generate $L$ bins.

 Suggestion is that do not set the bin level too high, especially when less than 200 genomes participated.
-If such amount of genomes participated analysis, bin level fomr 10 to 100 should work as most efficient way.
+If such amount of genomes participated analysis, bin level from 10 to 100 should work as most efficient way.

 As tested, an analysis of 30 genomes:
 * A bin level of 10, takes 1.35 seconds to finish,